LukeS03/Y2_S2_SoftwareEngineeringProject/design/Sprint_02_Design.md

     DRight --> END
 ```

+## Process for Selecting a Territory
+1. When a territory is moused over, it is brightened slightly.
+This is handled node-side by the Territory.
+2. When a Territory is then clicked, it darkens itself and a signal is sent.
+3. This signal is handled by the UserInterface.
+4. The UserInterface displays the currently selected territory.

-### Process for first stage (Claiming Territories)
+## Process for first stage (Claiming Territories)
-1. Board selects a player, starting from the first player, and selecting the next player who still has tokens left after each turn.
+1. Board selects the first player
-2. Board sets the UserInterface scene's CurrentTurn, and sets the UserInterface scene's CurrentMode to either `START_CLAIM_TERRITORIES` if there are still territories left to claim, or `START_FORTIFY_TERRITORIES` if there are no territories left to claim but players still have tokens to place.
+2. Board sets the UserInterface scene's `CurrentTurn` to the first player, and `CurrentMode` to `START_CLAIM_TERRITORIES`
-3. If the player is not an AI, the UI should display which player is currently active, and prompt the player to either select an unclaimed territory or select one of their current territories.
-If the player is an AI, the UI should temporarily grey out options and allow the Board to take action.
-4. Once the player has clicked on a territory, the UI should display a menu prompting the player to carry out an action on that territory.
-The action specified by this menu will vary based on what `CurrentMode` value is currently set.
-5.
+3. UserInterface waits for the player to click a territory.
+4. UserInterface displays territory details, with button allowing player to claim the territory.
+5. If the player clicks the button, the UserInterface sends a signal with the Territory claimed.
+6. The Board handles the signal and assigns the territory to the player.
+7. Select next player with tokens left

+## List of Signals
+* **Territory**
+    * `TerritoryClicked(Territory territory)`: Indicates that a Territory has been clicked on the board.
+This signal is intended to be handled by the UserInterface.
+Once a
+* **UserInterface**
+    * Start Stage (i.e. when everyone is still claiming their territories)
+        * `StartPlayerClaimedTerritory(Territory territory)`: Indicates that the currently selected territory (as set by the BoardRoot instance) has been confirmed in the menu.
+        * `StartPlayerFortifiedTerritory(Territory territory, int tokens)`: Indicates that the player has confirmed a territory to place a token on.

 ## Miscellaneous Design Notes
 * This software will follow the principle of __**call down, signal up**__.
 That is so as to say, if a child node wants to interact with a parent node, it should communicate via Godot signals.
 If a parent node wants to interact with a child node, it should communicate via a direct method call to that child.